 Bacteria make useful tools for genetic research because of their relatively small genome size compared to eukaryotes.
 E. coli cells only have about 4,400 genes whereas the human genome project has determined that humans contain approximately 30,000 genes.
-Also, bacteria, including E. coli, live their entire lifetime in a haploid state (having a single set of unpaired chromosomes).
+Also, bacteria, including E. coli, live their entire life in a haploid state (having a single set of unpaired chromosomes).
 As a result, there is no second set of chromosomes to mask the effects of mutations during protein engineering experiments.

 Bacteria typically grow much faster than more complex organisms.
 E. coli grows rapidly at a rate of one generation per twenty minutes under typical growth conditions.
 This allows for preparation of log-phase (mid-way to maximum density) cultures overnight and genetic experimental results in mere hours instead of several days, months, or years.
 Faster growth also means better production rates when cultures are used in scaled-up fermentation processes.

 E. coli is naturally found in the intestinal tracts of humans and animals where it helps provide nutrients (vitamins K and B12) to its host.
 There are many different strains of E. coli that may produce toxins or cause varying levels of infection if ingested or allowed to invade other parts of the body.
-Despite the bad reputation of one particularly toxic strain (O157:H7), E. coli are generally relatively innocuous if handled with reasonable hygiene.
+Despite the bad reputation of one particularly toxic strain (O157:H7), E. coli are generally relatively innocuous when handled with reasonable hygiene.

 The E. coli genome was the first to be completely sequenced (in 1997).
 As a result, E. coli is the most highly studied microorganism.
 Advanced knowledge of its protein expression mechanisms makes it simpler to use for experiments where expression of foreign proteins and selection of recombinants is essential.